-Staff should also use force within the context of existing good practice in non-physical skills and techniques, such as in the RESPONSE© Strategy:
+Staff should also use force within the context of existing good practice in nonphysical skills and techniques, such as in model for classroom practice outlined below

 Staff should, where possible, avoid any type of intervention that is likely to injure a pupil, unless in the most extreme of circumstance where there was no viable alternative.
 Also staff should avoid using force unless or until another member of staff is present to support, observe or call for assistance.